Connor-Madden/PeachInterfaces/README.md

 7. **Run the Application**:
    Once the application is running, you can start using it:
-   - Click the blue button to add a clothing item and its attributes.
+   - Click the blue button to add a clothing item and its attributes to the catalogue.
    - Click the yellow button to edit an existing clothing item in the catalogue.
-   - Click the **crimson red** button to remove a clothing item.
+   - Click the **crimson red** button to remove a clothing item from the catalogue.
-   - Click the **bright red** button to exit the application.
+   - Click the **bright red** button to exit the catalogue.

 ## Upcoming Features